🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-zigzagàre : to zigzag
+zigzagare : to zigzag

 zig|za||re : (accento grave)

-Indicative mood (Indicativo) of the verb zigzagàre
+indicativo zigzagare.
+Indicative mood of the verb zigzagare

 Tempo semplice